 When we are busy, we don’t always think about who needs to know certain information.

 Think through the impact information might have on employees who perform certain tasks or have responsibility for certain departments.

-For example, if an organization makes a decision to change phone systems, the people who use the system the most would have a need to know and be involved in the planning and selection of the new system.
+For example, if an organization decides to change phone systems, the people who use the system the most need to know and be involved in planning and selecting the new system.

-The receptionist, as an example, would be someone who would be greatly affected by a change like that and if not informed and involved in the process could be made to feel insignificant or unimportant.
+As an example, the receptionist would be greatly affected by a change like that and, if not informed and involved in the process, could be made to feel insignificant or unimportant.